Nearly third of Indian cabinet charged with crimes, despite Modi pledge

 Ahir is best known for helping unearth corruption in the coal industry while he served on a parliamentary committee.

-He has denied the charges, but is facing a trial in Mumbai.
+He has denied the charges.
+He is facing a trial in Mumbai.

+The number of lawmakers charged with offences has more than doubled in the last two decades.
+About a third of federal and state legislators face charges, the ADR said.

 (Additional reporting By Tanya Ashreena, Rupam Jain Nair in New Delhi and Sharat Pradhan in Lucknow; Editing by Frank Jack Daniel and Mike Collett-White)